himadri027roy/multi_agent_equity_consistency_audit/README.md

 supported | missing_evidence | role_access_violation | decision_mismatch | unsupported
 ```

 A claim attains `supported` status if and only if the referenced evidence exists in the canonical map, the evidence channel is permitted for the agent's role under the feature-schema contract, and the report's final recommendation agrees with the corresponding decision-table record under the matched ticker, agent, and risk profile.
-Role-access compliance is enforced through the canonical mapping `{valuation → price-volume, fundamental → filings, sentiment → news, multi_agent → reports/debate}`, with any cross-channel reference classified as a `role_access_violation`.
+Role-access compliance is enforced through the canonical mapping `{valuation → price-volume, fundamental → filings, sentiment → news, multi_agent → specialist reports, debate evidence, and consensus decisions}`, with unauthorized cross-channel references classified as `role_access_violation`.

 ### 2.2 Debate Layer

 For each debate identifier, a directed acyclic graph $G = (V, E)$ is constructed using `networkx.DiGraph`, in which each message constitutes a node and each `reply_to` reference induces a directed edge from the referenced message to the replying message.
 The graph must satisfy three structural invariants: acyclicity, enforced by round-monotonic edge ordering; minimum specialist participation, requiring at least the configured number of turns from each of the three specialist agents; and a unique terminal manager message bearing the configured termination token.

 Speaker influence is computed via the standard PageRank algorithm